Gigafactory New York: Construction

 Construction began in September 2014.
 In October 2015, SolarCity persuaded the state to remove the term “high-tech” from the jobs agreement and to reduce the number of jobs in “manufacturing operations” from 900 to 500.

 By the summer of 2016, SolarCity was about $3 billion in debt and nearly out of cash.
 Tesla announced it would acquire the company.
 To convince Tesla shareholders to approve the deal, Musk rushed to launch a prototype of the Tesla Solar Roof, a solar shingle, unveiling it in October 2016.
 At the time, Musk predicted that 1,000 Solar Roofs would be produced weekly in Buffalo.
 Tesla and SolarCity employees, along with bankers advising on the deal later said that they were blindsided by the announcement, saying that the product was still in the early design stage.
-The demo worked, and Tesla's shareholders approved the purchase.
+Following a demonstration of the product, Tesla's shareholders approved the purchase.
 The president of SUNY Poly, Alain Kaloyeros, resigned in 2016 and was subsequently convicted of rigging the bids to build the factory.

 The facility was completed in late 2016 and was furnished with equipment through 2017.